“I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse.”

 All of these “enhancements” provide advantages to wealthy individuals and countries that in effect, lead to more wealth while the rest of humanity is left behind.

 The same is true for automation.
 While business owners use robots to increase their wealth through better productivity and reduced costs… the employees of those businesses will lose their jobs and fall further into financial hardship.

-With economic turmoil and a widening gap between rich and poor, the potential for anger and violence is real… which would force governments to act aggressively towards their own people.
+With economic turmoil and a widening gap between rich and poor, the potential for anger and violence is real, which could force governments to act aggressively towards their own people.

-How this plays out is well beyond the scope of this article, but it’s necessary to point out that technological unemployment poses a serious risk to life as we know it… and the stability we’ve enjoyed for the last few generations is not guaranteed.
+How this plays out is well beyond the scope of this article, but it’s necessary to point out that technological unemployment poses a serious risk to life as we know it.
+The stability we’ve enjoyed for the last few generations is not guaranteed.